Tips for writing great dialog

 At one point, someone gave me a long list of dialog tag options that went way beyond said or asked.
 I’d never seen such a list.
 What fun!
 If such a list existed, it must be acceptable to use them, right?
 I dove into my manuscript.
 While I didn’t change all of the “boring” he said, she saids, I added words that I thought were more colorful, vibrant, interesting.
 Feeling confident, I believed that my writing had finally come alive, and I began the quest for a literary agent.

 My wake-up call came a few months later, when an agent chastised me for using “bellowed” instead of “said.”
 Stunned, I thought: What’s wrong with using bellowed?
 It fit the character and the scene.
-Her comment said if written correctly, I didn’t need rely on verbs to replace said.
+Her comment said if written correctly, I didn’t need rely on verbs to replace of said.
 She said they were annoying and amateur.
 Yikes!
 Determined to understand what I’d done wrong, I researched the basics behind writing good dialog.
 An eye-opening, if not embarrassing, education.

 If you are new to writing dialog, or find it challenging, what I learned after getting my hand slapped might be of value.